-Over the years I have seen many people spend way more time, effort and money on their brands than necessary—all because they chose the path that, on the surface, seemed quick, cheap or easy.
+I have seen many people over the years spend way more time, effort and money than necessary on their brands.
+All because they chose the path that, on the surface, seemed quick, cheap or easy.

-As a result, they end up revisiting the same thing over and over again, having bits and pieces of their brand or website redesigned multiple times, or taking years to get to a place where they actually have a usable brand in place.
+As a result, they end up revisiting the same things over and over again, redesigning bits and pieces of their websites multiple times, and taking years too long to actually have usable brands in place.

-I completely understand why someone would make that choice.
+I completely understand why you would make such choices.
 As entrepreneurs, especially when we don’t have a huge team to support us, we are faced with making a million different decisions every single day.
 We only have so much time and energy available to us, and we have to figure out how to split it between our businesses, our families, and our communities.
 So it makes perfect sense that so many people choose what seems to be the best and simplest decision for them at the time.

-But I am telling you, when it comes to developing your brand, it is rarely the fastest and easiest solution that will serve you best in the long-run.
-So in the spirit of maximizing the precious time, energy and money you do have, here are a few scenarios where I propose you choose the smart way over the hard way.
+But I’m telling you, when it comes to developing your brand, the fastest and easiest solution will rarely serve you best in the long run.
+So in the spirit of maximizing the precious time, energy and money you do have, here are a few scenarios where I recommend that you choose the smart way over the hard way.

 The Hard Way: Designing and developing your brand piecemeal.